JGor17/Chat-Pod-Data-Processor/README.md

 This program takes advantage of parallelism to sort given key value pairs as input.
 It takes a csv file as input and produces an output file that is sorted.
 It has a few commands that are usefull for sorting and organizing the input file:

-**user in out:** This tells the program to sort all the posts by user
+**user in/"inputfile name" out:** This tells the program to sort all the posts by user

-**time in out:** Tells the program to sort all the posts by time
+**time in/"inputfile name" out:** Tells the program to sort all the posts by time

-**private in out:** Display only private messages and sort them by time
+**private in/"inputfile name" out:** Display only private messages and sort them by time

-**public in out:** Display only public messages and sort them by time
+**public in/"inputfile name" out:** Display only public messages and sort them by time

-**"name" private/public/both in out:** Display only posts made by this user and sort them by time.
+**"name" private/public/both in/"inputfile name" out:** Display only posts made by this user and sort them by time.
 These posts can be private, public, or both